 Adams also developed a love of music.
 He taught himself to play the piano and during his teenage years it became his passion – he even considered making a career as a pianist.
 But then he visited Yosemite National Park, which made such a huge impression on him that he is quoted as saying a new era had begun for him.

-Yosemite is where Ansel Adams took most of his most famous photos and developed his trademark style.
+Yosemite is where Ansel Adams took most of his famous photos and developed his trademark style.
 Most of his work is in black and white which highlights the immense cliffs and mountainsides that he loved.
 Of course he didn't have access to any of the modern digital equipment of the 21st century but I think he would be horrified at the way we edit and alter photos these days.
 The Ansel Adams images we most enjoy today capture the essence of wild, natural places and demonstrate his deep understanding of natural light and how to use it to capture sharp, dramatic photos.

 Moving on to my second favourite photographer, I discovered her work while I was at art college.
 Her name is Dorothea Lange and coincidentally she also did much of her early work in San Francisco but she's very different from Ansel Adams because her focus is on people rather than the countryside.
 To begin with, she took photos of wealthy people from the city and these were carefully composed studio portraits.
 But she soon turned her lens towards the street and began to photograph poorer people.
 This was during the Great Depression in the 1930s in the USA and her photography served a social purpose because it caused the government to react and send food and help to farmers and their families who were struggling.
 The most iconic Dorothea Lange photo is called 'Migrant mother' and shows a mother in the centre of the frame, surrounded by her children.
 She is staring into the camera and not smiling.
 In the background, you can see how they are living in very dirty and difficult conditions.
-It's not a happy family photo but it has influenced the photojournalists and documentary makers who work today and it is an incredibly powerful image.
+It's not a happy family photo but it has influenced the photojournalists and documentary makers who work today and it’s an incredibly powerful image.

 End of course test